NiveditaParmarz/Tic-Tac-Toe-game-project/README.md

-This project consists of various elements:
+Tic Tac Toe Game 🎮 ❌ ⭕

+This is a simple yet fully functional Tic Tac Toe game developed using HTML, CSS, and JavaScript.
+The game offers an interactive and engaging experience, allowing players to compete against each other with the following features:

--> 9 fully functional buttons to mark 'X' or 'O'
+9 Interactive Buttons 🤳🏻🕹: Players can mark their moves with 'X' or 'O' using the intuitive and responsive button layout.
--> A 'New Game' button that starts a new game after winning a match or a draw match.
+New Game Option ✨🆕: A 'New Game' button resets the game after a match concludes, whether it’s a win or a draw, enabling a fresh start for the next round.
--> A 'Reset' button that erases all the moves played till now and provides a fresh template to start again.
+Reset Feature 🔄: The 'Reset' button clears all the moves made in the current game, providing a clean slate to begin again at any time.
--> Declaration of the winner upon getting the correct combination of the same element or declaring Draw.
+Winner Declaration 🏆: The game automatically declares the winner when a winning combination is achieved or announces a draw when no more moves are possible.

+Layout:

 <img width="1440" alt="Screenshot 2024-07-09 at 6 09 26 PM" src="https://github.com/NiveditaParmarz/Tic-Tac-Toe-game-project/assets/123835781/add06ff5-4af3-4299-827a-e1495411a988">